PustakP/HomeSense-AWS/README.md

 /alexa            # Alexa skill config
 ```
 ---
 For detailed setup, see the README in each subdirectory.
-For support, open an issue or contact the maintainer.